How To Become A Freelancer: What You Need To Succeed & Make Your Own $$$

-One neat way to get freelance clients that many people don’t think about is connecting with other freelancers in different industries.
-For example, freelance web designers may have a list of trusted writers to recommend to new website owners or freelance wedding planners may have many trusted florists they are excited to recommend.
+One neat way to get freelance clients that many people don't think about is connecting with other freelancers in different industries.
+For example, freelance web designers may have a list of trusted writers to recommend to new website owners or freelance wedding planners who may have many trusted florists they are excited to recommend.

 If you can create working relationships with freelancers, they may be willing to recommend you when their clients need additional services that they can't offer.

-Alternatively, your freelance friend may even be in your same industry and still recommend you.
+Alternatively, your freelance friend may even be in the same industry and still recommend you.
 Maybe they are a freelance writer for tech companies, and a boutique sent them an email.
 They may not want to take the client, but recommend a friend they know writes for boutiques.
-If you are a freelance writer who writes for boutiques, you want to be that friend that get’s recommended.
+If you are a freelance writer who writes for boutiques, you want to be that friend that gets recommended.